nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a job listing: `delete`

-Deletes a job listing from the listing book.
+You can delete a job listing from the listing book.

 ✏️ **Format:** `delete INDEX`